 For example, let’s look at the key phrase “content marketing.”
-With a quick search, I was able to find this question, asking if content marketing actually works.
+With a quick search, we were able to find this question, asking if content marketing actually works.

 Respond to the question, and if there is a specific blog post or article within your domain that helps reinforce your answer, you can link to it.

 The screenshot above illustrates the idea.
-It has my answer with the link I provided to a blog post I wrote that covers a few data points relevant to the discussion.
+It has our answer with the link we provided to a blog post we wrote that covers a few data points relevant to the discussion.

 When doing this, make sure you don’t link to your site just to gain a link.
 You don’t want to spam Quora as it will hurt your reputation.
 Instead, you want to focus on responding with a great answer and only add a link to your website when it makes sense.

-In case you don’t know what HARO is, it is a website where journalist go when they need help.
+In case you don’t know what HARO is, it is a website where journalists go when they need help.

 You won’t get a ton of links from this site, but the links you do get will help drive traffic as this site links to authoritative sites.